blib-la/runpod-worker-comfy/README.md

 ## Build the image

 You can build the image locally: `docker build -t timpietruskyblibla/runpod-worker-comfy:dev --platform linux/amd64 .`

+If you plan to bring your own ComfyUI models, you can add the `SKIP_DEFAULT_MODELS` build arg to reduce image size:
+`docker build --build-arg SKIP_DEFAULT_MODELS=1 -t timpietruskyblibla/runpod-worker-comfy:dev --platform linux/amd64 .`.
+This will skip downloading the default models for this image.

 🚨 It's important to specify the `--platform linux/amd64`, otherwise you will get an error on RunPod, see [#13](https://github.com/blib-la/runpod-worker-comfy/issues/13)